hendrikfrentrup/docker-django/README.md

 Now that the groundwork is laid, we can start the process of Dockerizing the app.
 It all starts with a Dockerfile (`touch Dockerfile`) which should look something like [this](https://github.com/hendrikfrentrup/docker-django/blob/c46deda3efc9a2b0fb6e3384f6f5807f7f7dbe26/Dockerfile)

-It builds an image based on the [Official Python image on Docker Hub](https://hub.docker.com/_/python/), copies our code, installs the requirements and launches the app.
+It builds an image based on the [official Python image on Docker Hub](https://hub.docker.com/_/python/), copies our code, installs the requirements and launches the app.

 We kick off the build of the image (`docker build -t django-docker:0.0.1 .`).
 This usually takes a while, but once it’s done, let’s go ahead and test it by running our “app” in a container (`docker run -p 8001:8001 docker-django:0.0.1`) Since the server running in the container is listening on port 8001 as opposed to 8000 compared to our “app” running locally, we are mapping port 8001 of the container to port 8001 of our local machine.
 Let's check that it responds on http://localhost:8001